RamanRajSingh/SVM/README.md

-This is a random svm project
+This is a svm project that was done during the training.